bbolli/tumblr-utils/tumblr_backup.md

 existing single post pages.
 Normally, the index and monthly pages are in reverse chronological order, i.e. more recent entries on top.
 The options `-R` and `-r` can be used to reverse the order.

+If you want to use a custom CSS file, call it `custom.css`, put it in the backup folder and do a complete backup.
+Without a custom CSS file, `tumblr_backup` saves a default style sheet in `backup.css`.

 Tumblr saves most image files without extension.
 This probably saves a few million bytes in their database. `tumblr_backup` restores the image extensions.